National Flower Of India | Lotus

 Lotus symbolizes purity, beauty, majesty, grace, fertility, wealth, richness, knowledge, and serenity.
 They are found in white and pink colors in general and they grow in shallow and murky waters.
-Some blue colored flowers are also sighted.
-These flowers enjoy warm sunlight and intolerant to cold weather.
+Some blue-colored flowers are also sighted.
+These flowers enjoy warm sunlight and are intolerant to cold weather.
 Hence they cannot be seen blossoming in the winter.
-The floating leaves and flowers have long stems, which contains air spaces to maintain buoyancy.
+The floating leaves and flowers have long stems, which contain air spaces to maintain buoyancy.

 The plant is having various uniqueness attached to it.
 Though the large leaves of the plant are floating on the surface of the water, even a drop of water is not accommodated on top of the leaves.
 Perhaps – they are teaching human beings, to lead a life of non-attachment and avoid worldly pleasures.